particle-iot/docs/src/content/reference/datasheets/b-series/b504-datasheet.md

 The B504 is platform `b5som`, not `bsom` used by the B404X.
 While source code is compatible across both B-Series SoM models, binaries must be compiled separately for each.

-Additionally, only products can only contain one platform.
+Additionally, products can only contain one platform.
 Thus if you have both B404X and B504, they must be in separate products.
-You can, however, group the B504 and B524/B523 devices in the same product.
+You can, however, put the B504 and B524/B523 devices in the same product.

 For information on upgrading Device OS, see [Version information](/reference/device-os/versions/).
 For the latest version shipped from the factory, see [Manufacturing firmware versions](/scaling/manufacturing/manufacturing-firmware-versions/) page.
 See also [Long Term Support (LTS) releases](/reference/product-lifecycle/long-term-support-lts-releases/).